Christini-Lab/DynClamp_IScale_GA_Fitting/README.md

 update the libraries, you must first add the remote repository and merge in any new changes.

-### Execution scripts
+### Analysis and execution scripts
-Located in the execution/ directory.
+Located in the analysis/ directory.
   * **Nominal_Model_Fitting** - The genetic algorithm is used to fit the model to objective data created using the nominal parameters of the model.
 In short, the ideal fit has an error is ~0 with all parameters set to 1.0.

-### Analysis scripts
-Located in the analysis/ directory.
+  * **Simulation_vs_Objective** - A comparison is made between the full dynamic clamp simulation and the simulation run during the GA individual evaluations.

 ### Running the fitting
 The fitting executable requires 3 arguments: